Software-Improvement-Group/sigridci/docs/capabilities/faq-security.md

     - The model is that training of personnel and second tier hands-on security coaching is to be organised by the client.
 When required, SIG can assist.
     - In case you believe that remarks can be more helpful: please  provide examples of where you believe this is the case.
 We want to offer useful guidance as well as we can.
 - **Manual code review:** This service provides reviewing design, configuration and code for findings that cannot be detected by scan tools - typically involving the interpretation of logic, in context.
 The results are added into the Sigrid finding workflow.

+### What about security risk assessment and threat modeling?

+These should indeed be considered requisites for dealing with security findings effectively.
+Please see our elaboration [on the system security page](system-security.md#threat-modeling-as-a-requisite-for-interpreting-security-findings).

 ## Contact and support